jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually/make_tdd_environment.rst

     uv run pytest-watcher . --now

-  the terminal_ is your friend, and shows results without going back to the command line
+  the terminal_ is my friend, and shows results without going back to the command line

   .. code-block:: shell
     :emphasize-lines: 10